 Amazon Synopsis

-A special thanks to Catherine Bruns for providing one lucky winner with a print copy of IT CANNOLI BE MURDER!
+A special thanks to Ellen Byron for providing one lucky winner with a print copy of MURDER IN THE BAYOU BONEYARD!
 Giveaway is limited to U.S. residents.
-Contest ends Sunday, August 9, 2020 at 11:59 pm PST.
+Contest ends Wednesday, September 16, 2020 at 11:59 pm PST.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 - 1/2 teaspoon salt